 The United Kingdom is an underestimated destination that encompasses more than what meets the eye.
 Packed with scenery, culture and history all within a small geographical landscape, its appeal and wonderment draw visitors from all walks of life.
-The perfect way to get the best of these marvels is by covering the illustrious list of UNESCO World Heritage Sites that make up this enchanting place.
+The perfect way to get the best of these marvels is by covering the illustrious list of UNESCO World Heritage Sites UK that make up this enchanting place.

 1. Palace of Westminster, Westminster Abbey and St. Margaret’s Church (1987)

 The Palace of Westminster, a Gothic-styled ensemble of a building displays some impressive architecture, making it a chosen venue for regal functions.
 Other than the St. Margaret’s Church, the site also hosts the most identifiable church, Westminster Abbey, which represents a centre of spirituality and architectural prowess.
-The site’s close proximity to other significant venues such as the Big Ben, the House of Lords, etc. ensures that it’s on every visitor’s itinerary.
+The site’s close proximity to other significant venues such as the Big Ben, the House of Lords, etc. ensures that it’s on every London visitor’s itinerary.

 2. The Tower of London (1988)